Tyler at a Glance

 - The Arboretum is steward to 650 acres – over a quarter of the total acreage of privately protected land in Delaware County.

-- Twenty miles of hiking trails traverse 550 acres of woodland, meadow, and stream valleys.
+- Seventeen miles of hiking trails traverse 550 acres of woodland, meadow, and stream valleys.

 - Tyler is recognized as an IBA (Important Bird Area) by the National Audubon Society and maintains an active Bluebird Nest box program with 47 monitored and maintained boxes.

-- Eight tree houses are open seasonally, generally from Mid-April through November.
+- Nine tree houses are open seasonally, generally from Mid-April through December.

 - This National Historic Register property passed through eight generations of the Minshall/Painter/Tyler families beginning with its purchase in 1681 from William Penn.